 There are two types of CEs, physical and mental.
 Physical CE exams usually take around 5-20 minutes and include a few physical tests and a few questions about your health history.
 Mental CE exams usually run 15-45 minutes, primarily consists of questioning, and may include a mental status exam.

-What Does it Mean When Social Security Sends You To a Doctor?
+Is it a Good Sign When Social Security Sends You To a Doctor?

 If social security sends you a letter asking you to see a doctor at their expense, it means that the disability examiner thinks there is not enough medical evidence on the disabilities that you are alleging.
 Most of the time, this is because you are not getting medical treatment on your own.
 Failing to get your own medical treatment is a major obstacle to winning your disability case.